I spent weeks testing 5 of the best solar shed lights available.

 Indoor lights: Indoor shed lights can usually be turned on with a pull cord and/or a remote control.
 The remote controls I tested had a max range of about `15 feet.

 Outdoor lights: The outdoor shed lights I tested didn’t have switches.
 Instead, they had a button on the back which you use to toggle between light modes.
-In some modes, the light turns on once it gets dark and lasts until sunrise, or until it runs out of battery.
+In some modes, the light turns on once it gets dark and stays on until sunrise, or until it runs out of battery.
 In other modes, the light turns on at night only when the light detects motion and remains on for around 15 seconds before automatically turning off.